Scthe/scthe.github.io/content/blog/2023-12-09-debugging-vulkan-using-renderdoc/debugging-vulkan-using-renderdoc.md

  This (a bit long) example demonstrates that sometimes the errors can be simple.
 Unfortunately, `VK_ERROR_DEVICE_LOST` as an error code is not particularly enlightening.
 Especially if it happens in `vkQueueSubmit`.

 Apart from RenderDocs' `Errors and Warnings` window, you could try Vulkan's validation layers.
 All [Vulkan SDKs](https://www.lunarg.com/vulkan-sdk/) contain the `vkconfig` executable.
 It allows you to switch validation layers on/off independently from the source code.
 If this fails, either comment out parts of the app or try older commits.
 [NVIDIA Nsight Aftermath SDK](https://developer.nvidia.com/nsight-aftermath) is a tool that *could* be helpful (I've never tried it).
 Unfortunately, [Radeon™ GPU Detective ](https://gpuopen.com/radeon-gpu-detective/) seems to be DirectX 12 only.
 [Hardcore Vulkan debugging – Digging deep on Linux + AMDGPU by Hans-Kristian Arntzen](https://themaister.net/blog/2023/08/20/hardcore-vulkan-debugging-digging-deep-on-linux-amdgpu/) has more tips.
-E.g. using [VK_AMD_buffer_marker](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_AMD_buffer_marker.html) or [VK_NV_device_diagnostic_checkpoints](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_NV_device_diagnostic_checkpoints.html) to check markers before last executed command.
+E.g. using [VK_AMD_buffer_marker](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_AMD_buffer_marker.html) or [VK_NV_device_diagnostic_checkpoints](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_NV_device_diagnostic_checkpoints.html) to check markers before the last executed command.